 One of the questions I get from time to time is “Why should I meditate?” or “How did meditation change your life?”.
-In other words: “Why meditation?”.
+They want to know why meditation is good—and that’s a great question.

-In response, I could speak about the over 70 benefits of meditation on your health, mind, emotional life, and performance.
+In response, I could speak about the many scientific benefits of meditation for your health, mind, emotional life, and performance.
 Sometimes that helps, but I often feel it doesn’t really communicate the real value of this practice.
 Personally, I didn’t start meditating because I was seeking any of those benefits – they were just very nice side effects.

 At the same time, I cannot answer that question by mentioning the spiritual value of meditation, because not everyone is spiritually inclined.